jvlahos/coding-standards/README.md

 <a name="principles"></a>
 ## Code Principles
+* Write readable, consistent, and understandable code.
 * Every line of code should appear to be written by a single person.
 * Enforce the agreed-upon style.
+Write all code with intent.
 * Follow the rules when it makes sense — break them when it doesn't.
-Write all code with intent.
+* Review code with fellow contributors and peers.
-* Write readable and understandable code.

 ## HTML